Hyehwa station protests: Protests

-The fifth rally was held on 6 October 2018, attended by between 6,000 and 60,000 protestors and focusing on recent acquittals of male suspects in sex crimes cases, including Ahn Hee-jung who, at the time, had just been acquitted of an alleged sexual assault.
+The fifth rally was held on 6 October 2018, attended by between 6,000 and 60,000 protesters and focusing on recent acquittals of male suspects in sex crimes cases, including Ahn Hee-jung who, at the time, had just been acquitted of an alleged sexual assault.
 In Ahn's case, the court ruled that there was little evidence to prove the allegations made against Ahn, and that there were inconsistencies in the victim's story; activists argued that this was because the victim did not "behave like a victim" by societal standards.
-Protestors demanded the passing of 132 laws against misogyny that would heavily punish sex crimes.
-Protestors sent National Assembly members Moon Hee-sang and Yeo Sang-kyoo text messages urging them to pass the laws.
+Protesters demanded the passing of 132 laws against misogyny that would heavily punish sex crimes.
+Protesters sent National Assembly members Moon Hee-sang and Yeo Sang-kyoo text messages urging them to pass the laws.
 The rally ended with a showing of molka videos uploaded online.
-During the rally, a man armed with a BB gun fired at least ten shots at the protestors in an attempt to disrupt the rally.
+During the rally, a man armed with a BB gun fired at least ten shots at the protesters in an attempt to disrupt the rally.
 The suspect, a Seoul college student in his 20s, was quickly apprehended by police.
 No injuries were reported.

 The sixth and final rally was held on 22 December 2018 at Gwanghwamun Plaza.
 Attended by up to 110,000 participants, it was the largest feminist protest in South Korean history.
 The aim of the sixth rally was the same as the fifth, focusing on passing stricter laws against misogyny and sex crimes; text messages were again sent to members of the National Assembly, "ordering" them to pass the laws.
 The organizers announced the sixth rally would be the last Hyehwa Station protest organized by them, citing backlash received by conservative and progressive men alike, and stating that they would devise ways to ensure their agenda could not be engulfed by the backlash.

 A seventh smaller rally at Hyehwa Station was held on 2 March 2019.
 Attended by around 700 people, the rally focused on the Burning Sun scandal.
-Protestors demanded the closure of the club and the arrest of those connected to the club, including club officials and police officers allegedly connected to the club.
+Protesters demanded the closure of the club and the arrest of those connected to the club, including club officials and police officers allegedly connected to the club.
 KBS News reported that, like the previous rallies, men and male reporters were not allowed to join or take pictures.
 A small counter-protest attended by around 50 men was held across the street, but no major incidents between the protests were reported.